matthiaslang/jackychess/readme.md

 - fixed stupid bug in time calculation which produced much too high values which exceeded the complete rest time.

+### Version 0.9.14

+- fixed issue when running engine within a batch file: uci quit has not exit process (because of other threads still running)
+- log files are by default not written, but only if java property jacky.logging.activate is set to true.
+- minor internal code refactorings

 ## todo